dunstontc/learn-c/code/C/TCPL/notes/01-a-tutorial-introduction.md

 ```
 declares `ndigit` to be an array of 10 integers.
 Array subscripts always start at zero in C, so the elements are `ndigit[0], ndigit[1], ..., ndigit[9]`.
 This is reflected in the `for` loops that initialize and print the array.
 A subscript can be any integer expression, which includes integer variables like `i`, and integer constants.
-This particular program relies on the properties of the character representa- tion of the digits.
+This particular program relies on the properties of the character representation of the digits.
 For example, the test
 ```c
     if (c >= '0' && c <= '9') ...
 ```